 – Those selected for a Road Lottery permit will be charged the $25 fee automatically.
 The park entrance fee is payable at the Denali Visitor Center when you pick up the permit.
 Interagency Federal Land passes will cover the park entrance fee.
 Please bring your pass with you along with photo identification.

 – The person who picks up the permit must be the person who was selected (must provide photo ID) or have the selected winner’s written approval.
+(I am not sure how this works if your child wins the permit but I am sure there is a way.)

 – Permits may NOT be re-sold.
 However, permits may be transferred.
 First, print the reservation confirmation email.
 The reservation-holder should write a short letter stating the original winner’s name, the date for which they were selected for a permit and the name of the person to whom the permit is transferred.